truongd8593/mfix/USER_GUIDE.md

 un-pause it with the start button.
 You can stop a running MFIX job with the stop button.
 A stopped job leaves restart (\*.RES) and output files to resume the simulation.
 Starting a job by pressing the Start button with \*.RES files present will resume the job where it stopped.
 The Rest button will allow the option to delete the \*.RES files and output files from the project directory.
-This will allow the simulation to start from the begining when the Start button is pressed.
+This will allow the simulation to start from the beginning when the Start button is pressed.

 ### Run dialog